Skip to content

 • Full Matching - the system matches imported client records with existing records in the Clarity Human Services.
 An exact match of First NameLast NameDate of Birth, and Social Security Number is required to import client data.
 If a match is not made, a new client record will not be created with the file's information.

-• No Matching - the system performs no matching during an import.
-The system creates a new client record in Clarity Human Services even if a record for the client already exists.
+• No Matching - this strategy checks if there is a TargetClientID.
+If there is a match, the record is updated to the existing matched target Client record.
+If a TargetClientID is not found, the algorithm stops there and adds a new record, even if a record for the client already exists.
 This option is typically used when adding client records into a new instance.

 Validation Errors Limit